nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 This sort of clock arithmetic, "modular arithmetic", is an interesting subject in itself.
-But sometimes in nature, things aren't quite cyclical; they look almost like cycles, but then if you zoom in, you'll see additional cycles hanging out on those cycles.
+But sometimes in nature, things aren't quite cyclical; they look almost like cycles, but then if you zoom in, you'll see additional cycles hanging out on the original cycles.
 P-adic distances take modular distances a step farther: we can have our cycles, then cycles on cycles, then cycles on cycles on cycles.
 (Cue a "Yo Dawg" meme here.)
 We want to be able to _refine_ our analysis at every level.
 So let's begin our descent.

 (Specifically, p-adic numbers use *prime* cycles, hence the p-.
 So we'll have 3-adic, 5-adic, 7-adic, but not 6-adic numbers.
 But the reasons why won't be relevant to the discussion here.)